 Once the app is completed, you can select Publish to complete the app and use it later, or you can select Play to create your virtual table now without publishing the app.

-All eligible data sets from your data source will be provided in the app view.
+All tables from your Excel file will be provided in the app view.

 Select the data set you wish to use from the entity catalog, and then select Edit in the navigation bar.

 Wait for the form to fully load before editing.
 When loaded the form will appear like this: